IdbeHoldL/silex-mvc-skeleton/README.md

 **[Silex SimpleUser](https://github.com/jasongrimes/silex-simpleuser)**

 Silex-SimpleUser is a third-party user module for a Silex project, and the `UserManager` object in the library can be very useful.
 There's a [nice tutorial](http://www.jasongrimes.org/2014/09/simple-user-management-in-silex/) for the library.

+### Problems Shooting

++ If you choose to run the project in Docker, you may have some networking problem when it comes to the `composer install` step, Which is because docker sets its DNS to 8.8.8.8 and 8.8.8.4 by default.
+And If you can not access google's DNS for some reason (which is normal in China), you should set the DNS for docker manaully:

+    1. Identify DNS using following command: `nm-tool | grep DNS`, This result `DNS:192.168.1.1` in my case
+    2. Update(Or create) `/etc/default/docker`: set `DOCKER_OPTS="--dns 192.168.1.1"`
+    3. Restart Docker service: `sudo service docker restart`